AmpereComputing/nginx-hello-container/OCI-OKE/README.md

 % kubectl create -f nginx-hello-app-service.yaml

-The step to deploy the StatefulSet of Nginx Front App container with PVC template to OCI
+## The step to deploy the StatefulSet of Nginx Front App container with PVC template to OCI (a StatefutSet with 3 replicas)

 % kubectl create -f nginx-front-app.yaml